Welcome to our community of artists!

 Throughout the year CoMA presents various learning activities: Demo Days and Network & Learn events.
 These are a great opportunity to learn from and meet other members.

-Our annual conference, held in Colorado the third weekend of July, allows members to network, share ideas, and learn from industry leaders in the metal arts.
+Our annual conference, held in Colorado during a weekend in July, allows members to network, share ideas, and learn from industry leaders in the metal arts.

 Our membership includes a wide variety of professionals, educators, students and hobbyists.
 We believe that connecting with other metalsmiths helps all of us achieve our creative and professional goals.